Skip to Content

 The check runs inside schedule_resume / schedule_recurring before re-deferring the session.
 Any breach aborts the session with state='error', posts a cap_exceeded event with the offending cap, observed value and limit, and returns {"ok": false, "error": "cap_exceeded", "cap": "<cap>"} to the calling agent so it can recover gracefully.

-2. muk_ai's session crons — the existing pending-session workers.
-They pick up newly spawned sessions and run them to completion.
-They also pick up state='schedule' sessions whose resume_at is due, write the resume prompt as a synthetic user turn, and re-enter the runtime.
+3. muk_ai's session crons — the existing pending-session workers run newly spawned sessions to completion.
+This module extends them to also wake state='schedule' sessions whose resume_at is due, write the resume prompt as a synthetic user turn, and re-enter the runtime.

-This separation means the addon is a single cron worker plus a handful of _inherit overrides — no fork of muk_ai and no duplicate scheduling logic.
+This separation keeps the addon a thin scheduling layer plus a handful of _inherit overrides — no fork of muk_ai and no duplicate dispatch logic.

 Credits